Lukman-Omotosho/Lukman-Omotosho/README.md

 # About me

--  I’m looking to collaborate on data analysis projects.
+ Skilled data analyst looking to collaborate on data analysis projects.
--  **Thank you**
+ **Thank you**